Mioke/SwiftyArchitecture/README.md

 - Networking: cache, origin data transform to Model or View's data, priority of request.
 - Persistance: transform data to model or View's data after query.
 - Animations
-- Tools and Kits: TextKit like [YYText](https://github.com/ibireme/YYText),
+- Tools and Kits: TextKit like [YYText](https://github.com/ibireme/YYText), etc.

 #License
 All the source code is published under the MIT license.
 See LICENSE file for details.